 - Disinfectant Injection

 These systems must be sized to your well pump capacity, drain limitations, and Flow Rate Requirements.

 With careful planning, these systems are very effective and require minimal maintenance.

 Iron Bacteria Disinfection Stage

 Our disinfectants of choice are Ozone and Chlorine.
-The Iron Curtain Blaster is a powerful all-in-one system that uses ozone disinfection.
+The Storm Ozone Iron Filter is a powerful all-in-one system that uses ozone disinfection.
 This Iron Filter is very popular as there are no chemicals added to your water.